Current research projects

 We examine the evolutionary biology of cognition, defined as the neuronal processes concerned with the acquisition, retention and use of information.
 We prefer to work with insects and have studied various species of solitary and social bees, flies, wasps and grasshoppers.
 See Publications for recent papers and reviews on the topics below.

 Effects of learning on evolution.
-It is widely believed that phenotypic plasticity in general and learning in particular have contributed significantly to evolutionary change (see Robinson & Dukas 1999, Dukas 2004).
+It is widely believed that phenotypic plasticity in general and learning in particular have contributed significantly to evolutionary change (see Robinson & Dukas 1999, Dukas 2004, Servedio & Dukas 2013).
 There are, however, few data sets supporting this proposition.
 We are trying to study this unresolved issue through theory and empirical work with fruit flies.

 Life history of learning.
 Learning is one of a few factors that contribute to an increase in individual performance throughout life in many animals including humans.
 In spite of the importance of learning, no experimental research program has critically quantified the relative contribution of learning to performance throughout the lifespan.
 We use honey bees and bumble bees as model systems for measuring how learning, physiology and effort interact to affect foraging success throughout workers' lifetime under natural settings and in controlled experimental environments.
 This work is highly relevant for our understanding of topics such as the development of expertise and senescence, and their combined effects on performance at different stages of life in all animals including humans.